 Cliffs of Moher

 We arrived at the Cliffs of Moher at night.
 I don’t really recommend driving these rural country roads at night if you can avoid it.
-Night is a better time for sitting in the pubs listening to local music while you work on a pint.
-We didn’t not have any issues but the driving is more stressful at night when you know that a stone wall is two feet off your left.
+Nighttime is a better time for sitting in the pubs listening to local music while you work on a pint.
+We didn’t have any issues but the driving is more stressful at night when you know that a stone wall is two feet off your left.

 The Cliffs of Moher are a spectacular site.
 Since you don’t have to keep bus schedules plan on an hour or two to explore in each direction from the main viewing area.
-I would not recommend you tempte gravity as much as the folks did in this photograph however.
+I would not recommend you tempt gravity as much as the folks did in this photograph, however.
 The cliffs are not as stable as people think and a few people die each year from getting too close to the edge.

-This “barren” area boasts numerous ring forts as well as a portal tomb, Poulnabrone dolmen, that dates back to at least 2900 B.C.
+This “barren” area boasts numerous ring forts as well as a portal tomb, Poulnabrone dolmen that dates back to at least 2900 B.C.
 While not as barren as the southwest in the USA, the heart of the Burren is nearly solid rock broken up by channels cut by water every few inches which fill with grass.